Luteinizing hormone/choriogonadotropin receptor: Downregulation

 Downregulation refers to the decrease in the number of receptor molecules.
 This is usually the result of receptor endocytosis.
 In this process, the bound LCGR-hormone complex binds arrestin and concentrates in clathrin coated pits.
 Clathrin coated pits recruit dynamin and pinch off from the cell surface, becoming clathrin-coated vesicles.
 Clathrin-coated vesicles are processed into endosomes, some of which are recycled to the cell surface while others are targeted to lysosomes.
 Receptors targeted to lysosomes are degraded.
 Use of long-acting agonists will downregulate the receptor population by promoting their endocytosis.

 Modulators

 Antibodies to LHCGR can interfere with LHCGR activity.

 LHCGR antagonists and agonists

 In 2019, the discovery of potent, and selective antagonists of the Luteinizing Hormone Receptor (BAY-298 and BAY-899) were reported which were able to reduce sex hormone levels in vivo.
-The latter fulfils the quality criteria for a 'Donated Chemical Probe' as defined by the Structural Genomics Consortium.

-A series of thienopyr(im)idine-based compounds leading to optimized Org 43553 were described as the first Luteinizing Hormone Receptor agonists.
+The first low-molecular-weight agonists of the LHCG receptor were a series of thienopyr(im)idine-based compounds produced by scientists in 2002.
+This included a more optimized compound, Org 43553, which was shown in human studies to be capable of inducing ovulation.
+These compounds became the basis for the production a large number of similar, thienopyr(im)idine-based agonists.